siahmed/webarch-lab-5/README.md

     - What is the return code for the path /aboutus.html?
     - What is the return code for the path /contactus.html?
         - If the path /contactus.html for the given domain was entered into the browser what would happen?
 Write down the curl command that would simulate the HTTP request the browser would execute.
+    - What is the return code for /main.html?
+    - What is the return code for /blog?
  - What is the return code for http://www.google.com/teapot?
- - What is the curl command to do a google search for the term "webarch"?
-Hint: go to [Google](https://google.com) do a search and see what happens on the address bar